 We decided to switch to dedicated databases.
 In our case, it made a lot of sense.
 We knew how the tooling worked and where changes would be made.

-- A developer/database developer/lead developer creates a branch.
+- A developer/database developer/lead developer created a branch.

 - All database changes and code changes are made on that branch.